How To Get Rid Of Rats

 Snap traps are one of the most popular forms of rat control.
 Large rat snap traps will either kill the rat when they close, or will hold the rat in place.
 Many homeowners choose to bait these traps with cheese or peanut butter, but the absolute best bait for snap traps will always be the food(s) that the rats are already eating.

 Glue-boards are another common option for rat control.
 However, most glue boards available over the counter are insufficient to catch a large rat - often, the glue isn't strong enough, or there just isn't enough glue to keep the rat stuck.
 A thin glue board can be chewed through by the rat, and homeowners often make the mistake of using an oily bait (peanut butter, for example) to attract the rats to the glue board.
 This can be a problem because the glue on most glue-boards can be neutralized by oily substances.
 Don't use oily substances on glue boards!

 Regardless of what type of rat trap you use, make sure you check it regularly.
 If a dead rat is on the trap for too long, it will begin to smell, deteriorate, and can attract other pests (carpet beetles and flies, most often).
 Traps are best checked every day, morning and night.

 For Expert Rat Control - Call Miche Pest Control

 If you're having issues getting rid of rats in Washington DC, Maryland, or Northern Virginia, let us know.
-Miche Pest Control is a top rated, family owned and operated exterminating company that provides rodent control services for rats, mice, and voles for residential and commercial properties in the greater DC, Baltimore, and Fairfax areas.
-Our expert technicians get rid of rats fast - give us a call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial rodent control services for rats, mice, and voles.
+Our expert exterminators get rid of rats fast - contact us today!

 Always on time and communicative.
 Mr. Miche is a great person to have on our family team to keep our household working right!